 In the United States he has led orchestras in Chicago, Spokane, Tampa, Elgin, South Bend, Cleveland, Madison, Marquette, Washington D. C., Wheaton, Ann Arbor, Indianapolis, Los Angeles, Evanston and Milwaukee to name a few.
 Furthermore, he has conducted orchestras internationally in Germany, Czech Republik, Bulgaria, Greece, Romania, and Italy.

 In addition to his orchestra work, Kevin McMahon has devoted his life to opera.
 His most significant projects in recent years include new productions of his own operas Maud Powell-Queen of Violinists and Marilyn Monroe at the Maud Powell Music Festival, Hansel and Gretel at the same festival, and The Consul at Chamber Opera Chicago.
 He worked at opera and ballet houses in Chicago, Atlanta, and South Bend as a guest conductor.

-As conductor, Kevin strongly supports contemporary music leading a number of European premieres, United States premieres, and seventy-six world premieres of stage and concert works.
+As conductor, Kevin McMahon strongly supports contemporary music leading a number of European premieres, United States premieres, and eighty-two world premieres of stage and concert works.

 Among the many awards Kevin McMahon has received, the most prestigious was the Collins Wisconsin Distinguished Fellowship enabling him to pursue and earn a Doctor of Musical Arts.